Adopting a Cat

 Following Government announcements, our site is now open again - every day 10.00am - 4.00pm

-We are able to rehome certain cats but only under very strict criteria:
+- We are able to rehome cats and to Scotland again!

 - An initial interview would be held by telephone to assess compatibility.
 You may then be asked to supply photos of your property or participate in a video call in lieu of a home check.
 We can also offer virtual viewings so you can see how the animal interacts with staff.